U.S. downgrades Mexico air safety rating, offers assistance - Up News Info

 Article content

-Plans for the FAA downgrade were first reported on Friday by Reuters.
+Reuters first reported plans for the FAA downgrade on Friday and that the downgrade had been finalized Tuesday.

-The FAA said its reassessment of the Agencia Federal de Aviacion Civil from October 2020 through February identified several areas of non-compliance with minimum international safety standards.

-The Mexican government did not immediately respond to a request for comment.

-Mexican President Andres Manuel Lopez Obrador on Monday had urged U.S. authorities not to downgrade Mexico, arguing that his country was complying with all relevant norms.
+Mexican President Andres Manuel Lopez Obrador on Monday had urged U.S. authorities not to downgrade Mexico, arguing his country was complying with all relevant norms.
+Mexican officials held a previously unreported call Saturday with FAA officials to unsuccessfully argue against the downgrade, sources told Reuters.

-The downgrade means current U.S. service by Mexican carriers is unaffected, but they cannot begin new flights.
-U.S. airlines also will no longer be able to market and sell tickets with their names and designator codes on Mexican-operated flights and the FAA will increase scrutiny of Mexican airline flights to the United States.
+The FAA review that began in October and went through February found about two dozen noncompliance issues and Mexico had only resolved four, officials said.

-Mexico has been a top vacation spot for U.S. travelers during the COVID-19 pandemic, spurring U.S. airlines to redirect capacity they had previously flown to Europe before transatlantic travel restrictions were imposed last year.

-Mexico was the by far the busiest foreign air destination in April – with nearly 2.3 million passengers on U.S.-Mexico flights – more than three times that of the Dominican Republic, the next most-popular country destination, according to industry data.
+Mexico has been a top vacation spot for U.S. travelers during the pandemic, spurring U.S. airlines to redirect capacity they had previously flown to Europe before transatlantic travel restrictions were imposed last year.
+Nearly 2.3 million passengers traveled on U.S.-Mexico flights in April – more than three times the next most-popular country destination.

 Advertisement